xilodyne/PhotoGallery/README.md

 All Java development (above) is done in eclipse-jee-oxygen on Windows 10 Pro.

-## Adding a description and author to the photo
+## Adding a description and author to photo

 PhotoGallery scripts read the jpeg exif data.